Cloudways Vs WP Engine 2022: Which WordPress Host is Fast & Reliable?

 4. Global TTFB

-Next, I checked the Global TTFB of the two services across 10 global locations by pinging my sites from each of the global locations.
+Next, I checked the Global TTFB of the two services across ten global locations by pinging my sites from each.
 WP Engine had good TTFB in Frankfurt, Amsterdam, London, New York, Dallas, and San Francisco.

-Cloudways had a comparatively better TTFB than WP Engine in all the 10 global locations and had impressive TTFB in Frankfurt, Amsterdam, London, New York, Dallas, and San Francisco.
+Cloudways had a comparatively better TTFB than WP Engine in all ten global locations and had impressive TTFB in Frankfurt, Amsterdam, London, New York, Dallas, and San Francisco.

 Core Web Vitals